isthisdotusernametaken/KMACXOF256/README.md

 <img src="https://cdn.discordapp.com/attachments/149944536871731200/1099954410488086598/image.png" alt="testing">

 ## Description of Project Structure
 This section describes each piece of functionality within the project listed per individual file present in project, and which group member worked on each given function.
-Each file's functionality is categorized by if it is meant for user interaction/utility, or if it is core functionality to the cryptography itself.
+Each file's functionality is categorized by whether it is meant for user interaction/utility, or if it is core functionality to the cryptography itself.

 Group members are noted by their initials, JB: Joshua Barbee, JD: James Deal.
 ### Interaction and Utility Functionality